^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The Mallory-Weiss syndrome is a nondeniring rupture of the mucosa of the distal esophagus and proximal stomach caused by vomiting, vomiting, or hiccups.
+Mallory-Weiss syndrome is a nonpenetrating laceration of the mucosa of the distal esophagus and proximal stomach caused by vomiting, retching, or hiccups.

-The Mallory-Weiss syndrome, originally described in alcoholics, can develop in any patient with severe vomiting.
-Vomiting is the cause (approximately 5% of cases) of bleeding from the upper gastrointestinal tract.
+Mallory-Weiss syndrome, originally described in alcoholics, can develop in any patient with severe vomiting.
+Vomiting is the cause (in about 5% of cases) of upper gastrointestinal bleeding.

-Most cases of bleeding stop spontaneously; severe bleeding occurs in approximately 10% of patients requiring significant interventions, such as blood transfusion or endoscopic hemostasis (injections of ethanol, polydocanol, epinephrine, or electrocautery).
-To stop bleeding, intra-arterial administration of pitresis or therapeutic embolization via the left gastric artery can also be used for angiography.
-The need for surgical treatment is rare.
+Most bleeding episodes stop spontaneously; severe bleeding occurs in approximately 10% of patients, requiring significant measures such as blood transfusion or endoscopic hemostasis (ethanol, polidocanol, epinephrine, or electrocautery injections).
+Intra-arterial injection of pitressin or therapeutic embolization via the left gastric artery during angiography may also be used to stop bleeding.
+Surgical treatment is rarely necessary.